 Choose a grant application which best suits your situation.

 Business Retail Enhancement

 The Business Retail Enhancement Program works to stimulate activity to businesses that collect and report sales tax within the city limits.
 Under this grant program, up to fifty percent of the total cost, not to exceed $10,000, will be reimbursed upon completion of the project.
-A completed business plan coordinated with the University of Houston-Victoria's Small Business Development Center is required to be considered for this grant.
-Updated for 2017-2018.
+A completed business plan coordinated with the University of Houston-Victoria's Small Business Development Center may be required to be considered for this grant.

 Business District Preservation